 In the past few months, brokers have been encouraging federal employees to ditch the Thrift Saving Plan in favor of individual retirement accounts.
 The Thrift Savings Plan is hugely popular mainly due to its low fees.
 But, brokers work mainly for their own interests.
 They want to get the fees.
 As such, they use the best advertisement tactics to sell IRA to federal employees.
 But has this gimmick affected the TSP enrollment in a negative way?
 Let's find out.

 Statistically, TSP is doing very well.
 In fact, TSP made a new record in July 2014 with 87.5% participants contributing for a safe and secured retirement life.
 Employees under the Federal Employee Retirement System contributed to the TSP accounts actively and helped to achieve this record.
 The previous record was triggered in January 2003 when the participation reached 87.4%.

 The high participation percentage is primarily due to auto enrollment option.
-Since the last 4 years, new employees are .
+Since the last 4 years, new employees are automatically enrolled into the Thrift Savings Plan at a contribution rate of 3% unless they opt for any other plan.
 As per the Federal Retirement Thrift Investment Board (FRTIB), only 4% has rejected auto enrollment option in July 2014.

 In the year 2009, the participation rate dropped steadily to 81.5% during recession.
 It was during this time, FRTIB proposed the legislation on auto enrollment in 2009 and it was officially implemented in 2010.
 Since then, the number of people participating in TSP has rapidly increased.